-The “Building an Eco Home” series is nine articles that were originally published in The Healthy Independent while we were in the process of building our current home.
+The “Building an Eco Home” series is a set of articles that were originally published in The Healthy Independent while we were in the process of building our current home.
 I have made only minor edits to include links and format for the online publishing.

 While our current home was well built with a spacious floor plan and lots of natural light, we realized that it is simply not the right house for us.
 The house itself is larger than our family needs, and the half acre yard is smaller than we would like.
 We put a lot of time and effort into landscaping and grooming our yard so that it mostly blends into the neighborhood, but we have literally run out of room.
 We have some gratuitous barren grass lawn, but the back yard is dominated by a large raised bed vegetable garden, deck, gazebo and play area.
 The rest of the yard is liberally sprinkled with fruit trees, grapevines, raspberries and other fruit, as well as herb, vegetable, annual and perennial flower beds.

 Other factors that have led us to our decision to build include: low interest rates, our decision to homeschool our children (thus less concern over what school district we are located in), a desire to become more self-sufficient, and my husband’s love of building.
 Our goal is to design a practical, energy and water efficient home on more land.
 This will allow us to provide more of our own organically grown food (and potentially produce extra to supplement our income) while reducing our dependence on fossil fuels and other outside inputs.
 We also plan to utilize more native and heirloom plantings to create an outdoor habitat that we can enjoy ourselves and share with others.
 We hope to use our home as an extended “classroom”, first for our boys and eventually for others.